dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Stubs

 Stubs are simple.
 They return preprogrammed, canned responses.
-Stubs are best for when you’re simulating query methods—that is, <b>methods that return a value but don’t perform side effects.</b>
+Stubs are best for when you’re simulating query methods that is, <b>methods that return a value but don’t perform side effects.</b>

 The simplest way to define a stub is to pass a hash of method names and return values to the double method: